uoeIDS/IDS_website/content/troubleshoot/setup/github.en.md

 </ol>
 <br><br>

 Congratulations!
 You have now set up RStudio to work with GitHub.
 If you need more help with this there is lots of information <a href="https://happygitwithr.com">here</a>.
-We will also be available to work through these steps with you in the workshops on Fridays.
+The lecturers and tutors will also be available to work through these steps with you in the workshops on Fridays.